Spin Samurai Casino: Aussie-Friendly Payments and Seamless Gaming Experience

 - BONUSES: Look, those bonus dollars are sweet, but the playthrough is the real test - usually 45x, terms spelled out over on the bonuses page.
 Don’t rush - mate of mine blew his whole bonus chasing a cashback loophole.
 Learn from us.

 - Running promo or cashback alongside?
 Stuff can get mixed up, and suddenly your bonus is locked.
 Not one-size-fits-all.
-If in doubt, ask - that's what support's for.
+If in doubt, ask - that’s what support’s for (expect scripts first, then a wait for real answers).

 - VIPs: Yeah, you can sometimes talk your way into a better wager.
 Had mates boast about it, never tried myself.